"Having Difficult Conversations" - Panel Discussion

 The Question: How do we have difficult conversations with kids and teens?

-Caring and trusted adults are well-intentioned, but can struggle when having difficult conversations with children.
-Whether it’s helping a 3-year old talk about body safety, or talking with a teen about healthy relationships, having discussions about sensitive or traumatic topics can feel like unsteady ground.
-When it comes to young people building resilience and thriving, the evidence from psychology and neuroscience is clear: Every child needs at least one trusted and caring adult willing and able to talk through the “hard stuff.”
+Caring and trusted adults are well-intentioned, but can struggle when having difficult conversations with youth.
+Yet, when it comes to building resilience, the evidence from psychology and neuroscience is clear: Every child needs at least one trusted and caring adult willing and able to talk through the “hard stuff.”
+This event will generate encouraging and practical conversation on how children disclose, process difficult subjects, and what we, as trusted adults, can do to open (and keep open) the lines of communication.

 Moderated (and broadcast) by Dave Miller of OPB’s Think Out Loud, this panel discussion and Q&A will generate an illuminating, encouraging and practical discussion on how children disclose, process difficult subjects (e.g. body safety/consent, abuse, loss of a family member, addiction), and what we, as trusted adults, can do to open (and keep open) the lines of communication on difficult topics.